SeifEldinMohamed/Telda-Task/README.md

 **Movie List:** Displays search results or popular movies grouped by release year, showing the movie title, overview, poster, and favorite status.

 **Movie Details:** Provides detailed information about a selected movie, including:
-Movie title, overview, tagline, revenue, release date, status, and an option to add/remove from the favourite.
+Movie title, overview, tagline, revenue, release date, status, and an option to add/remove from the favorite.

 **Similar Movies:** Shows up to 5 similar movies to the selected movie.